Herbert Meier

 Herbert Meier (29 August 1928 – 21 September 2018) was a Swiss writer and translator.

 Meier studied literature, history of art and philosophy at the universities of Basel, Vienna, Paris and Fribourg.

-Since 1955, Meier has been a freelance writer in Zurich.
+Since 1955, Meier was a freelance writer in Zurich.
 He won the Conrad-Ferdinand-Meyer-Preis in 1964.
-The main component of his work has been translating classical and modern theatre plays from French into German (authors such as Paul Claudel and Georges Schehadé).
+The main component of his work was translating classical and modern theatre plays from French to German (authors such as Paul Claudel and Georges Schehadé).